Approach

 Map the real workflow

-We trace the work from trigger to handoff, including the awkward human decisions that should not be automated away.
+I trace the work from trigger to handoff, including the awkward human decisions that should not be automated away.

 Build the smallest sturdy system